-The existing mobility management functions of MIP, PMIP, and HMIP may be abstracted into the following logical functions to provide a unified framework of existing mobility management and to allow a more flexible design to achieve DMM.
-These logical functions are as follows:
+The existing mobility management functions of MIPv6, PMIPv6, and HMIPv6 ca be abstracted into the following logical functions:

-- 1. allocation of home network prefix or HoA to a MN that registers with the network; - 2. mobility routing (MR) function: intercepting packets to/from the HoA of the MN and forwarding the packets, based on the internetwork location information, either to the destination or to some other network element that knows how to forward to the destination. and - internetwork location management (LM) function: managing and keeping track of the internetwork location of a MN, which include a mapping of the HoA to the mobility anchoring point that the MN is anchored to;
+- 1. Anchoring: allocation of home network prefix or HoA to an MN that registers with the network; - 2.
+Mobility Routing (MR) function: packets interception and forwarding to/from the HoA of the MN, based on the internetwork location information, either to the destination or to some other network element that knows how to forward the packets to their destination; - 3.
+Internetwork Location Management (LM) function: managing and keeping track of the internetwork location of an MN, which includes a mapping of the HoA to the mobility anchoring point that the MN is anchored to; - 4.
+Location Update (LU): provisioning of MN location information to the LM function; - 5.
+Routing Control (RC): this logical function configures the forwarding state of the mobility routing function.